-(Last update on November 1, 2022) Under the Korean inheritance law, the inheritance comes to fruition immediately when a person is deceased.
-The Korean inheritance law, the Part V of the Civil Act, provides who shall become the inheritor and beneficiary of the property of a deceased person, i.e. estate.
+Under Korean inheritance law, inheritance takes effect immediately when a person passes away.
+The Korean inheritance law, Part V of the Civil Act, provides who becomes the heir and beneficiary of the deceased person’s property, also known as the estate.

 (more…)